So, are you curious to find out what is Social Trading (also called Copy Trading or Mirror Trading)?

 What are you waiting for?

-- The History
+- The History of Social Trading

-- The signals replication process
+- The signals replication process in Social Trading

-- Being a Signal Provider
+- What a Signal Provider does in Social Trading

-- Being a Follower
+- What a Follower does in Social Trading

-- Signal Provider categories
+- The 4 (plus 1) Signal Provider categories

-- The Risk factor
+- The risk factor in Social Trading

-- Equity Line and Drawdown
+- How Equity line and Drawdown work in Social Trading

 Social Trading, among the various types of investment instruments, is a last generation investment discipline, born thanks to Web 2.0.
 It allows the investor, even if inexperienced, to copy automatically the financial transactions made by one or more professional investors inside a trading network.